-- Example: An elderly couple may need help with simple tasks, such as grocery shopping or routine chores.
+- Example: An elderly couple may need help with simple tasks like grocery shopping or routine chores.
 They could hire a caregiver who visits them two times a week, with each visit consisting of two or three hours.
-The rate of the caregiver varies, but the monthly cost could only around $600 per month.
+The rate of the caregiver varies, but the monthly cost could only be around $600 per month.

 On the other hand, the monthly rate will be higher if the senior needs comprehensive care.

 - Example: An older woman suffers from mobility issues.
 She needs help with such tasks as dressing herself and cooking meals.
 For three visits a week at 4 hours each session, the cost could be around $1,500 per month.

 With this option, caregivers can also take the seniors to their appointments.
 Moreover, they can help clients sort their medications.

 In more severe cases, you’re looking at an average of $4,000 a month or more.

 - Example: An in-home patient is paralyzed from the waist down due to ALS.
 Therefore, that person needs the assistance of a specialized nurse who commences the necessary procedures to help the patient throughout the day.
 The cost may come to $4,000 per month for five-day visits at seven-hour sessions.